-The interest rate as of July 31, 2021 on our Revolving Loan Facility was the Eurodollar Rate of 0.75% plus an applicable margin of 1.50%.
-Amounts borrowed under the Revolving Loan Facility may be repaid and reborrowed until the maturity date of July 21, 2023.
-We had no outstanding borrowings under the Revolving Loan Facility as of July 31, 2021 or 2020.
-The Credit Agreement contains customary affirmative and negative covenants and we were in compliance with all covenants related to the Credit Agreement as of July 31, 2021.
+We had no outstanding borrowings under the Revolving Loan Facility as of July 31, 2022 or 2021.
+The Credit Agreement contains customary affirmative and negative covenants and we were in compliance with all covenants related to the Credit Agreement as of July 31, 2022.